iffy/xatrobots/README.md

         Returns a dict describing the current square's pylon (same as `pylon()`)

-    convertToCannon(ore)
+    makeTool(ore, tool_type)
         Requires 1 energy.

-        Convert the ore into a cannon and equip it.

-    convertToRepairKit(ore)
-        Requires 1 energy.

-        Convert the ore into a repair kit and equip it.
+        Convert the ore into a tool and equip it.  `tool_type` can be 'cannon', 'repair kit' or 'portal.'
+(Well, it could be any string you want, but only those strings will result in useful tools.)

-    convertToPortal(material) -> portal_key
-        Requires 1 energy.

-        Convert the ore into a bot portal.
-Another bot on your team can then enter the game through the portal (by using the `portal_key`).

     move(coordinate)